craws/OpenAtlas/install/update.md

 #### Passwords

-Since the password hash function changed to Bcrypt, all passwords from the PHP version will be invalid.
+The password hash function changed to Bcrypt so all user passwords from the PHP version will be invalid.

+The mail password is not being stored in the database anymore and has to be set in the /instance/config.py (MAIL_TRANSPORT_PASSWORD).
+See /install/example_config.py

 #### Content